I love my mom’s meatloaf, made with breadcrumbs, egg, and the token veggies of carrots and onions. And of course ketchup on top.

 Keeping with the Mediterranean theme, I topped the loaf with a pomegranate molasses glaze and brightened it with some chopped parsley and pistachios to transform a tasty but—let’s be honest here—drab-looking loaf into something enticing.

 When you make the garlicky spinach, start by combining the garlic with the oil in a cold pan (instead of heating the oil first).
-Set the pan with over the heat, and when it starts to sizzle, stir it for about 30 seconds so it infuses the oil but doesn’t brown or burn when you add other ingredients to the pan.
+Set the pan over the heat, and when it starts to sizzle, stir it for about 30 seconds so it infuses the oil but doesn’t brown or burn when you add other ingredients to the pan.
 (I use this method when I make tomato sauce, too.)

 Next, add the spinach and stir it until it wilts and is just barely cooked—this maintains its freshness.